Suppliers China Huawei

 System Integration

-Huawei’s Technology Stack maps Huawei’s participation in the infrastructure as a service (iaas), platform as a service (paas), application infrastructure and middleware, analytics and modeling, functional applications, cybersecurity and privacy, networks and connectivity, processors and edge intelligence, and sensors IoT technology stack.
+Huawei’s Technology Stack maps Huawei’s participation in the infrastructure as a service (iaas), platform as a service (paas), application infrastructure and middleware, analytics and modeling, cybersecurity and privacy, networks and connectivity, processors and edge intelligence, sensors, and functional applications IoT technology stack.

 • Application Layer